Jac-Zac/Thesis/README.md

 - [X] Format the repository
 - [X] New model first epoch, took a lot of compute but quite good on unseen data
+- [ ] Understand why some images get no prediction and when cropped even slightly they get the exact prediction.
+Maybe look into data augmentation.
 - [ ] Look into the model auto alleging to the width automatically
 - [ ] The model is already ready for multiple ground truth though we should add them to the csv file if we want to do that.
 - [ ] Format the csv file better